sjmichae/phylobio_final_project/readme.md

 # Comparing Morphological and Protein Sequence Models of Ion Channel Phylogeny

 ## Introduction and Goals
 The goal of my project is to compare a morphological model based on protein substructures with a standard protein sequence evolution model.
 To that end, this project examines magnesium transport in the human body using phylogeny by comparing human magnesium ion channels to other ion channel families and to other methods of magnesium transport in eukaryotes and prokaryotes.
-A guiding question is thus whether human magnesium ion channels share greater homology with other human ion channels or other magnesium transport mechanisms.

 Magnesium ions channels hold an essential role in human cellular physiology, regulating bone development, cardiomiocyte activity and energy release in conjunction with ATP.
 Divalent magnesium ions are the smallest cations involved in cellular pathways when dehydrated and among the largest when hydrated.
 Magnesium ion channel structures are also less resolved than other ion channel families (namely ENaC/Deg) and fairly diverse.
 This project aims to examine magnesium ion channel phylogeny to better understand the protein evolution of ion channels.
+A guiding question is thus whether a detailed protein morphology model can approach a sequence based likelihood model of the same protein.

-The methods I will use to do this are...
+The methods I will use are RevBayes analyses of protein sequence data using the modified Jukes-Cantor and JTT models and Raxml analyses of protein morphology data using an ordered and unordered model.

 The data I will use are publicly available protein sequences gathered from the NCBI database, specifically proteins linked to magnesium and sodium transport.
 I also used a data table of physical characteristics of ion channels, gathered from the published literature.